 - By default, images are picked up by ExpertRec’s Google site search replacement.
 To pick up custom images, go to Crawl->Advanced->Manual Extraction->enter the CSS selector and attribute name->click update (This is an advanced setting and is not necessary for most users)

 - Sometimes you might want to crawl pages that are behind a login page.
 This can be done from the dashboard as well.
-Various types of authentication are supported and you can read more about it here.
+Various types of authentication are supported and you can read more about them here.

 - Filter URLs you don’t want to show up in search results- Go to Crawl ->What to Crawl->Filter URLs-> enter the URLs you don’t want to come in search results->Update.

-- Our crawler by default indexes URLs that have GET parameters.
+- Our crawler by default indexes URLs that have to GET parameters.
 You can use filters to remove these URLs as well.